Derivative Instruments and Hedging Transactions

 Derivative Assets and Liabilities

 All of our commodity derivative contracts are under master netting arrangements and include both asset and liability positions (i.e., offsetting derivative instruments).
-As such, for the Company's derivative contracts with the same counterparty, the receivables and payables have been netted on the condensed consolidated balance sheets.
+As such, for the Company's derivative contracts with the same counterparty, the receivables and payables have been netted on the consolidated balance sheets.
 Such derivative contracts include open sale and purchase commitments, futures, forwards and margin accounts.
-In the table below, the aggregate gross and net derivative receivables and payables balances are presented by contract type and type of hedge, as of December 31, 2022 and June 30, 2022.
+In the table below, the aggregate gross and net derivative receivables and payables balances are presented by contract type and type of hedge, as of June 30, 2021 and June 30, 2020.

 Gains or Losses on Derivative Instruments

-Below is a summary of the net gains (losses) on derivative instruments for the three and six months ended December 31, 2022 and 2021.
+Below is a summary of the net gains (losses) on derivative instruments for the years ended June 30, 2021 and 2020.

-The Company’s net gains (losses) on derivative instruments, as shown in the table above, were substantially offset by the changes in the fair market value of the underlying precious metals inventory, which were also recorded in cost of sales in the condensed consolidated statements of income.
+The Company’s net gains (losses) on derivative instruments, as shown in the table above, were substantially offset by the changes in fair market value of the underlying precious metals inventory and open sale and purchase commitments, which were also recorded in cost of sales in the consolidated statements of income.

 Summary of Hedging Positions

 In a hedging relationship, the change in the value of the derivative financial instrument is offset to a great extent by the change in the value of the underlying hedged item.
-The following table summarizes the results of our hedging activities, which shows the precious metal commodity inventory position, net of open sale and purchase commitments, that is subject to price risk as of December 31, 2022 and June 30, 2022.
+The following table summarizes the results of our hedging activities, which shows the precious metal commodity inventory position, net of open sale and purchase commitments that is subject to price risk as of June 30, 2021 and June 30, 2020.

 Notional Balances of Derivatives

 The Company is exposed to the risk of failure of the counterparties to its derivative contracts.
 Significant judgment is applied by the Company when evaluating the fair value implications.
 The Company regularly reviews the creditworthiness of its major counterparties and monitors its exposure to concentrations.
-On December 31, 2022, the Company believes its risk of counterparty default is mitigated as a result of such evaluation and the short-term duration of these arrangements.
+At June 30, 2021, the Company believes its risk of counterparty default is mitigated as a result of such evaluation and the short-term duration of these arrangements.